openconnect/recipes/ocserv-kerberos.md

 ```
 auth = pam
-enable-auth = gssapi[tgt-freshness-time=360]
+enable-auth = gssapi[keytab=/etc/ocserv/key.tab,tgt-freshness-time=360]
 ```

-That will allow authentication with Kerberos tickets as well as with the password (e.g., for clients that cannot obtain a ticket – like clients in mobile phones).
+That will allow authentication with Kerberos tickets, as well as with their password (e.g., for clients that cannot obtain a ticket – like clients in mobile phones).
-The option ‘tgt-freshness-time’, is available with openconnect VPN server 0.10.5, and specifies the valid for VPN authentication lifetime, in seconds, of a Kerberos (TGT) ticket.
+In addition the 'keytab' option sets the ocserv's shared key with KDC explicitly.
+The option ‘tgt-freshness-time’, when used, specifies the valid for VPN authentication lifetime, in seconds, of a Kerberos (TGT) ticket.
 A user will have to reauthenticate if this time is exceeded.
 In effect that prevents the usage of the VPN for the whole lifetime of a Kerberos ticket.

 The following line will enable the MS-KKDCP proxy on ocserv.
 You’ll need to replace the KERBEROS.REALM with your realm and the KDC IP address.
 That proxy will allow the client to obtain Kerberos tickets through ocserv.
+The latter is an optional step if your clients can obtain the tickets with other means.

 ```
 kkdcp = /KdcProxy KERBEROS.REALM tcp@KDC-IP-ADDRESS:88